Overview ︎︎︎

 Women’s Strategies in Daily Life

-I apply this theoretical framework to the findings of the fieldwork we did in Lamu in orderto reveal the socio-cultural reasons behindsome of the more prevalent choices of prayerspace for the Muslim working women of Lamu.
-As such, the choice to pray at home during the lunch breaks has two underlying reasons: the Islamic prescription that teaches that women receive more spiritual rewards by praying at home and the more practical reason of domestic duties, like preparing lunch for the children.
+I apply this theoretical framework in order to reveal the socio-cultural reasons behind some of the more prevalent choices among Muslim working women in Lamu about where to pray.
+For instance, the choice to pray at home during lunch breaks has two underlying reasons: the Islamic prescription that teaches that women receive more spiritual rewards by praying at home and the more practical reason of having domestic responsibilities, like preparing lunch for the children.

-This is where the spatial expansion of the town comes into play, as the urban development becomes a hurdle in the most heshima-elevating prayer practices the working Muslim women can engage in.
-With longer distancesand unreliable means of transportation women can no longer easily go home on their lunch break to pray for dhuhr, the midday prayer.
-As such they employ various strategies.
-Some visit the homes of relatives or friends that live closerto their place of employment, whereas others pray directly at their workplace, with a growing minority preferring to pray in the one accessible and adequate female mosque, Raudhwamosque.
+This is where the spatial expansion of the town comes into play, as urban development becomes a hurdle in the most heshima-elevating prayer practices that working Muslim women can engage in.
+With longer distances and unreliable means of transportation, women can no longer easily go home on their lunch break to pray for dhuhr, the midday prayer.
+As such, they employ various strategies.
+Some visit the homes of relatives or friends that live closer to their place of employment, whereas others pray directly at their workplace, with a growing minority preferring to pray in the one accessible and adequate female mosque: Raudhwa Mosque.

 The Role of Mosques